Call or Text An Attorney 858-222-6600

 uniformed services-former spouse protection act

-Military Disposable Retired Pay is Treated Like a Civilian Pension
+Military Disposable Retired Pay is

 The Uniformed Services Former Spouses Protection Act stipulates that military pensions are marital property that can be divided in a divorce.
 Under the USFSPA, state courts, including California, are granted the right to choose how or whether to divide military retirement in a divorce, legal separation, or annulment.
 Local family courts often treat military retired pay as they do a civilian pension plan for example, it could be divided during property settlement.